-Yuibera Yuwi Trail is a 1.2km, grade 2 hike located in the Cape Hillsborough National Park, Queensland.
-The hike should take around 45 mins to complete.
+Yuibera Yuwi Trail is a 1.2km, grade 2 hike in Cape Hillsborough National Park, Queensland.
+This hike typically takes 45 minutes to complete.

 Those who seek diverse landscapes and natural adventure will adore the rugged coastline of Cape Hillsborough National Park.
 Lush and fertile rainforest meets rocky headlands and the golden sand of the coastline.